Missionary Samuel M. Zwemer asks a very central question when he wrote:

 Cardinal Joseph Ratzinger wrote

 “The unrelated, unrelatable, absolutely one could not be a person.
 There is no such thing as a person in the categorical singular.
 This is already apparent in the words in which the concept of person grew up; the Greek word ‘prosopon’ means literally ‘(a) look towards’; with the prefix ‘pros’ (toward) it includes the notion of relatedness as an integral part of itself.
-To this extent the overstepping of the singular is implicit in the concept of person.”
+To this extent, the overstepping of the singular is implicit in the concept of a person.”